mohammadzainabbas/VA-Lab/src/lab2/README.md

 __`Data drives the world.`__ Nowadays, most of the data (_structured_ or _unstructured_) can be analysed easily via different techniques.
 In order to analyse your data, first you have to collect the data.
 We looked at the data collection part in the [last lab](https://github.com/mohammadzainabbas/VA-Lab/tree/main/src/lab1).

 Once, we have our data, its important to perform exploratory data analysis (EDA) first.

-There are several ways one can collect the data. `Web Scrapping` is one of the most powerful way to collect the data (often real-time or more correct data).
+Visualisation is the key part of EDA.

-In this lab, we will focus on some basic way to scrape the website data, and see how we can utilise some basic methods to convert a parsed web page into a table for analysing it later.
+In this lab, we will use Vega-Altair package to see how we can visualise our data and interact with it as well to gain better understanding of our data.

 <a id="vega-altair" />